 Even though we may not know why scoliosis develops, we do know scoliosis occurs more frequently in females than males.

 According to the American Academy of Orthopaedic Surgeons, idiopathic scoliosis occurs ten times more often in girls than it does in boys over the age of 10.
 Another group of doctors at Indiana University Health revealed 10 percent of women in the US have scoliosis compared to only 5 percent of men.

 Not only are girls more likely to develop scoliosis, but they are also more likely to develop severe curves from the disorder as well.

 When a girl receives a diagnosis of scoliosis, the chance of her curve worsening is up to eight times more likely than in a boy of similar age.

-For more information, visit the Spine Center at Children’s Hospital of Pittsburgh of UPMC website.
+For more information, visit the Spine Center page on the UPMC Children’s website.

 Connect with UPMC

 From nutrition to illnesses, from athletics to school, children will face many challenges growing up.
 Parents often will make important health care decisions for them.
 We hope to help guide both of you in that journey.
 UPMC Children’s Hospital of Pittsburgh is a national leader in pediatric care, ranking consistently on U.S. News & World Report’s Best Children’s Hospitals Honor Roll.
 We provide expert treatment for pediatric diseases, along well-child visits, urgent care, and more.
 With locations across Pennsylvania, Maryland, and West Virginia, you can find world-class care close to home.
 We also work closely with UPMC Magee-Womens Hospital, a national leader in care for newborns and their mothers.
 Our goal is to provide the best care for your children, from birth to adulthood and beyond.
 Visit our website to find a doctor near you.